 About me

-I am a Ph.D. student at École de technologie supérieure in Montreal, Quebec, Canada, conducting research at LIVIA under the supervision of Professors Jose Dolz and Ismail Ben Ayed.
+I am a Ph.D. candidate in Artificial Intelligence at École de technologie supérieure (ÉTS) in Montreal, Quebec, Canada, conducting research at LIVIA.
+My current research spans LLM agents, computer-use agents, agent evaluation, and vision-language models.

-In addition to my academic background, I have practical experience as a software engineer at Divar, a prominent classified ads website in my home country.
+In addition to my academic work, I have industry experience as a software engineer at Divar, a major classified ads platform in my home country.